-- With open type devices, there is a risk of incomplete gas collection and gas leakage into the test room, so it is important to make sure that there is no leakage throughout the sampling period. - If a constant CVS flow rate is used throughout the test cycle that includes low and high speeds all in one, it is advisable that special attention be paid because of higher risk of water condensation in the high speed range.
+- With open type devices, there is a risk of incomplete gas collection and gas leakage into the test room, so it is important to make sure that there is no leakage throughout the sampling period. - If a constant CVS flow rate is used throughout the test cycle that includes low and high speeds all in one, it is advisable that special attention be paid because of higher risk of water condensation in high speed range.

-7.3 Analytical equipment
+Analytical equipment 7.3

 - The sample probe shall consist of a sampling tube leading into the collecting bags, or of a drainage tube.
 This sample probe shall be made of stainless steel or of some other material that will not adversely affect the composition of the gases to be analysed.
-The sample probe as well as the tube taking the gases to the analyser shall be at ambient temperature. - 7.3.2 Analysers shall be of the following types: - a) for gasoline and LPG: - 1) non-dispersive type with absorption in the infra-red for carbon monoxide and carbon dioxide; - 2) flame ionization type for total hydrocarbons (diluted measurements); - non-dispersive type with absorption in the infra-red for hydrocarbons (direct measurements); 3) - chemiluminescence type for nitrogen oxides;
+The sample probe as well as the tube taking the gases to the analyser shall be at ambient temperature. - Analysers shall be of the following types: 7.3.2 - a) non-dispersive type with absorption in the infrared for carbon monoxide and carbon dioxide; - flame ionization type for total hydrocarbons (diluted measurements); - non-dispersive type with absorption in the infrared for hydrocarbons (direct measurements); - chemiluminescence type for nitrogen oxides.